 Every child is a member of one of our four school houses, which are named after Kent castles: Bodiam (blue), Hever (Green), Rochester (Red) and Scotney (Yellow).
 Siblings are always placed in the same house.
 Pupils are awarded house 'Dojo' points for many reasons: for excellent work, good behaviour, trying hard, showing kindness, or modelling our school values.
 The children love the team spirit and camaraderie of supporting and representing their house, particularly at events such as Sports Day.
 In Year 6, pupils are elected by their peers to be House Captains and Vice Captains.

-The school communicates with parents and carers via an email system called Schoolcomms.
+The school communicates with parents and carers via an email system called Arbor.
 Copies of letters and newsletters are also uploaded to the school website and can be found here and here.
 Parents are able to email their child’s class teacher directly with queries or concerns.
-To contact your child's teacher, please use the email format 'firstname.lastname@example.org' (for example email@example.com).
-The address for the main school office is firstname.lastname@example.org.
+To contact your child's teacher, please use the email format 'email@example.com' (eg firstname.lastname@example.org).
+The address for the main school office is email@example.com.
+For reporting absence, please email firstname.lastname@example.org or phone the school office on 01892 678980.
 For other queries, you can find contact details for the school leadership, admin and support teams here.

-We use a system called School Gateway for parents to provide consent for school trips, to book children into Early Birds and to pay for school activities.
+We use a system called Arbor for parents to provide consent for school trips, to book children into Early Birds and to pay for school activities.
 You can find more information here; once your child starts at school, you will be able to register for an account.
-If you have a smartphone, we recommend that you download the School Gateway app as the easiest way to use the service.
+If you have a smartphone, we recommend that you download the Arbor app as the easiest way to use the service.

 Clubs and Activities

 At St John’s, we recognise that many children and families will need additional support during their time at school.
-Our Inclusion Team, led by Mrs Michaela Luckett, is here to help; please click here for more information.
+Our Inclusion Team, led by Mr Tom Angus, is here to help; please click here for more information.
 If you have concerns or feel that your child may need additional support when they start school, or if you would welcome some support as a family, it is very helpful if you can get in touch as early as possible.
-You are welcome to contact members of our Inclusion Team direct; alternatively, please speak to Catherine Taylor who will put you in touch with the most appropriate member of the team.
+You are welcome to contact members of our Inclusion Team direct; alternatively, please speak to Gabrielle Corcoran who will put you in touch with the most appropriate member of the team.

 Health and Medicines